AutodeskGames/stingray-docs/README.md

 ## Source organization

-Source files for these parts of the doc are all maintained in the *source* folder.
+Source files for these parts of the doc are all maintained in the *source/interactive_help* folder.
 The organization of the files in this folder more or less matches the organization of the final TOC shown on the public docs site, so it should be pretty easy to figure out where to make your edits and additions.

 **NOTE:** This repo also has a couple of *submodules* that point to other repositories.
 Currently these submodules are hidden away in our private GitHub cloud, so you can't access them.
 If you're working in the public mirror, you might occasionally run into errors when cloning or pulling from this repo, telling you that the submodules can't be found.
 Don't worry about it, that's expected!
 If the errors are getting in the way though, you might be able to avoid these errors by configuring your Git client not to *recurse* into submodules.